DanielLi03/digital-bouncers/index.md

 ![guardrail results](images/guardrail_results.png)

-Based on the results, we could see that our guardrails provide a somewhat decent level of protection.
-In fact, for the more concrete objective parameters, we could see that the guardrails protect us quite well against that.
+Based on the results, we could see that chatbot assistant, while somewhat accurate, can still use a lot of work.
+Perhaps with future finetuning, we'll be able to boost our accuracy.
+In terms of our guardrails, we could see that they provide a decent level of protection and accuracy.
+In fact, for the more concrete objective parameters (such as one question only guardrail), we could see that the guardrail layers actually perform quite well.
+But for more subjective topical guardrails, we can see that our guardrails are having a little difficulty against that.
+In any case, our guardrails seem to work well for most general clear cut cases.

 ## Additional Links
-If you want to check out our actual codebase, be sure to click the link below!
+If you want to check out our actual codebase, be sure to click this [link](https://github.com/pndang/digital-bouncers) !